Hoffmann's Stärkefabriken

 Hoffmann's Stärkefabriken (English: Hoffman's Starch Factories) was a German company that produced starch and food chemicals.
 It was founded in 1850 and ceased operations in 1990.

 It was the oldest industrial company in Bad Salzuflen, North Rhine-Westphalia-area of Germany.

+Annual reports

+For the year 1904, the Supervisory Board, including the carryover from 1903 (95,149.19 marks), reported a net profit of 865,284.64 marks.
+Of this, 516,000 marks were distributed to shareholders as a 4% dividend and an 8% special dividend, 40,000 marks were booked for extra depreciation, and 65,000 marks were paid as a bonus to the Supervisory Board.
+74,111.50 marks were allocated, among other things, to the funds for welfare institutions, the pension and support fund, and the factory health insurance fund.